bolitaf88/Crowdfunding_ETL/README.md

 During the completion of this activity, we encountered several challenges:

-- 1.**Python code**: Developing and debugging Python code to manipulate and transform data posed challenges.
+- **Python code**: Developing and debugging Python code to manipulate and transform data posed challenges.
-- 2. **Github**: github collboration (creating branches, sharing codes...).
+- **Github**: github collboration (creating branches, sharing codes...).
 ---

 ## 8. References